AdiPat/synthlite/README.md

 ### Prerequisites

 - **Node.js** v16+

 - **TypeScript** 4.x

-- A valid Groq setup (if you plan to use Groq’s acceleration features)
+- Access to relevant AI models (if you plan to use LLM integration features)

 ### Installation